xingyifei2016/shrinkage_demo/README.md

 ## CAUTION
 The current code was prepared using single GPU.
 The use of multi-GPU may cause problems.

+## DISCLAIMER
+The wFM layers (SurReal) were proposed and written by Rudrasis Chakraborty, this work focuses on constructing a shrinkage layer on top of the SurReal architecture.

 ## License and Citation
 The use of this software is RESTRICTED to **non-commercial research and educational purposes**.